PowerShell/vscode-powershell/examples/README.md

 9. Observe that every time the breakpoint is hit, the watch variables get updated.
 10. When you're done debugging, click the red **Stop** button or press `Shift+F5`

+The debugger will attempt to execute the file in the active editor pane.
-If you would like to debug a different script, you will need to edit the `.vscode\launch.json` file and change the `program` parameter to point to the script file to be debugged.
-In the future we hope to remove the necessity of this setting so that the current script file will be executed when `F5` is pressed.
+If you would like to configure a single script to always be executed upon launch of the debugger, you will need to edit the `.vscode\launch.json` file and change the `program` parameter to point to the script file to be debugged.
+The path must be absolute but you can use the ${workspaceRoot} variable to refer to the open folder in VSCode e.g.
+`"program": "${workspaceRoot}\\DebugTest.ps1"`

+### Passing Arguments to the Script

+If you would like to pass arguments to your script, open the `.vscode\launch.json` file in your workspace and modify the `args` parameter e.g.:

+`"args": [ "-Param1 foo -Recurse" ]`

+You can pass all your script arguments in a single string or break them up into individual strings e.g.:

+`"args": [ "-Param1", "foo" "-Recurse" ],`

+At runtime these arguments will be concatenated togehter using a space delimiter so it will result in the same string as the first `args` example.

+### Setting the Working Directory

+When the debugger starts it will set the working directory of the PowerShell environment depending on the value of the `cwd` parameter in the `.vscode\launch.json` file in your workspace.
+If this parameter is missing or is set to an empty string, the working directory will be set to the workspace directory.
+By default it is set to `${file}` which will set the working directory to the parent directory of the file in the active editor pane when the debugger is launched.
+You can also set the parameter explicitly e.g.:

+`"cwd": "C:\\Users\\JSnover\\Documents\\MonadUberAlles"`

 ## Feedback